ibm-cloud-docs/key-protect/key-rings.md

 | offset_limit | **Optional**.
 By default, `GET /key_rings` returns a sequence of 51 keyRings including the default keyRing.
 To retrieve a different set of key rings, use `limit` with `offset` to paginate through your available resources.
 The maximum value for `limit` is '5,000.' |
 | offset_value | **Optional**.
 By specifying `offset`, you retrieve a subset of key rings that starts at the `offset` value. |
 | show_total   | **Optional**.
 If set to `true`, the response metadata returns a value for `totalCount` in use with pagination.  |
-{: caption="Table 3.
-Describes the variables that are needed to view key rings with the {{site.data.keyword.keymanagementserviceshort}} API." caption-side="top"}
+{: caption="Describes the variables that are needed to view key rings with the {{site.data.keyword.keymanagementserviceshort}} API." caption-side="top"}

 A successful `GET api/v2/key_rings` request returns a collection of key rings that are available in your